p3trus/slave/doc/source/intro.rst

 Getting Started
 ===============

-The main goal of slave was making it easier to communicate with scientific instruments.
+The main goal of slave is to make it easier to communicate with scientific instruments.
 Slave tries to ease the implementation of new instruments and comes with a variety of ready-to-use implementations.